BenAidlin/SearchEngineOnWikipedia/README.md

 ### Evaluation
 We evaluated our engine using MAP@40.
 The results reached an average of 0.55 at the submission of the project.
-Retrival time was 0.737 on average.
+Retrival time was 0.737 seconds on average.

 ![image](https://user-images.githubusercontent.com/74815296/148820529-6de58eeb-72ac-4646-b6b8-b004317ab8ec.png)